Using a Linux Laptop as a Hotspot for a PS5

 Conclusion

 By following these steps, I was able to share my laptop’s internet connection with my PS5 while bypassing the MAC address registration issue.
-The PS5 connected seamlessly to the hotspot and had full internet access, letting me dive into my first game with less delay.
+The PS5 successfully connected to the hotspot and had full internet access, letting me start playing the Last of Us Part I right away.